PrestaShop/prestashop.github.io/news/_posts/2020-05-13-the-new-order-pages-in-prestaShop-1.7.7.md

 ***What is the goal***:

-Before the merchant used to have to open the order to get access to the customer page.
-Now, the merchant can do it from the orders listing.
+Merchants used to have to open the order to get access to the customer page.
+It is now accessible from the orders listing.

 ***How it works***: